-Inside the stadium, I realized I had almost perfect seats.
-I was more or less directly across the field from the press and dignitary boxes, seated directly beneath the Olympic flag.
-I was also treated to a glimpse of Danny Boyle’s much discussed "British countryside," which resembled something between the set of Teletubbies and the Shire in The Lord of the Rings before the cricketers and maypole dancers started frollicking all over it, nonplussed at the 80,000 seats their village idyll suddenly found itself in.
+Inside the stadium, I realised I had almost perfect seats.
+I was more or less opposite the press and dignitary boxes, seated directly beneath the Olympic flag.
+I was also treated to a glimpse of Danny Boyle’s much discussed "British countryside", which resembled something between the set of Teletubbies and the Shire in The Lord of the Rings before the cricketers and maypole dancers started frollicking all over it, nonplussed at the 80,000 seats their village idyll suddenly found itself in.

 The first action I saw from cast members was them carrying out a bunch of clouds.

 The woman next to me was wowed by them.
 I'm not sure why, because there were also real clouds in the sky, which are far more impressive if you think about it.
 The aerial sheep were soon joined by real sheep, as well as ducks in the enclosures mapped out on the grass.
 I guess they were made to represent the border with Wales or something.